Office Hours is back this Friday 12/20 2-3pm EST. Subscribe to Epsilon Theory to check it out.

 I’ve been around long enough to have personally witnessed this very similar scam.

 Mark Ross Weinberg would borrow money from investors at usuries rates and speculate in commodities.
 His claim to fame was that he got advance notice of Jimmy Carters grain embargo on Russia from a relative (who I seem to remember worked at the White House, may have been his father) and made a small fortune.
 When the “rube” who invested would want his money back, Mark would claim that the investor was a “loan shark” and that Mark would sue for treble damages.
-It all when wrong when he borrowed from the mob who were, indeed, loan sharks.
+It all went wrong when he borrowed from the mob who were, indeed, loan sharks.
 Years later he ran another scheme involving gold.

 Continue the discussion at the Epsilon Theory Forum